 Second, an instrumental case study is a case study where a particular case is examined to give insight into an issue, or to refine theory.
 In this situation, the particularities of the case are of secondary importance.
 It will serve only a supportive role, a background against which the actual research interests will play out.
 Instrumental case studies are often investigated in depth, an all of its aspects and activities are detailed, but not simply to elaborate the case per se.
 Instead, the intention is to assist the researcher to better understand some external theoretical question or problem.
 Instrumental case studies may or may not be viewed as typical of other cases.
 However, the choice of particular case for study is made because the researcher believes that his or her understanding about some other research interest will be advanced.
 Third, collective case study, when the instrumental case study is extended to cover several cases, to learn more about the phenomenon, population or general condition.
 The former two of these are single case studies, where the focus is within the case.
-The third involves multiple cases, where the focus is both within and across cases.
 It is also called the multiple case study or the comparative case study.